AnoohyaAlluri/seo-aeo-geo-local-growth-framework/README.md

 ### 7. CTA Alignment

-Map each page type to a conversion action, such as consultation, rental analysis, service inquiry, or contact form.
+Map each page type to a conversion action, such as consultation, analysis request, service inquiry, or contact form.

 ---